 If a woman has HIV, sometimes this infection can pass to the baby through her breast milk.
-But medicines called anti-retrovirals or ART can keep the mother and baby healthy.
-Talk to a health worker about starting ART.
-But even if she cannot get medicines, if she does not have access to clean water and a regular supply of infant formula, her baby is more likely to die from diarrhea, dehydration, and malnutrition than from AIDS, the illness caused by HIV.
-Only the mother can evaluate the conditions in her home and community and decide what to do.
+But medicines called anti-retrovirals (or ART) can keep the mother and baby healthy.
+A woman whose HIV is well controlled by ART is unlikely to pass the infection while breastfeeding.
+Talk to a health worker about starting ART and take it consistently.

+Even for mothers who are not on ART, breastfeeding is often the safest way to feed their babies.
+Without access to clean water and a regular supply of infant formula, a baby is more likely to die from diarrhea, dehydration, and malnutrition than to get sick or die from HIV passed through breastfeeding.